romainlafarguette/romainlafarguette.github.io/_pages/cv.md

 *IMF missions to more than 20 countries, including as mission chief, leading teams of three to four people on IMF technical assistance missions.*

-*For then full list of missions and responsibilities, please see [here](https://romainlafarguette.github.io/missions/)*
+*For the full list of missions and responsibilities, please visit [this webpage](https://romainlafarguette.github.io/missions/)*

 ## Education